 Nature of business:

-The ONE Group Hospitality, Inc., ("the Company") is a global hospitality company that develops, owns and operates upscale, high-energy restaurants and lounges and provides turn-key food and beverage ("F&B") services for hospitality venues including hotels, casinos and other high-end locations globally.
-The Company opened its first restaurant in January 2004 in New York City and as of November 13, 2017, owned and operated (under lease agreements) 11 and managed (under management agreements) 13 restaurants and lounges globally, including 14 STKs in major metropolitan cities in the United States, Canada and Europe (of which eight are owned, five are managed and one is under a license agreement).
-In addition, the Company provides F&B services in seven hotels and casinos, one of which is under a lease agreement and six of which are under separate management agreements.
-The Company generates management and incentive fee revenue from those restaurants and lounges that it manages on behalf of F&B hospitality clients.
+The Company is a hospitality company that develops and operates upscale, high-energy restaurants and lounges and provides turn-key food and beverage ("F&B") services for hospitality venues including hotels, casinos and other high-end locations in the United States and England.
+We opened our first restaurant in January 2004 in New York City and as of November 16, 2015, we owned and operated (under lease agreements) 12 and managed (under management agreements) 15 restaurants and lounges globally, including 10 STKs in major metropolitan cities in the United States and Europe (of which 7 are owned and 3 managed).
+In addition, we provided food and beverage services in five hotels and casinos, one of which is under a lease agreement and four of which are under separate management agreements.
+We generate management and incentive fee revenue from those restaurants and lounges that we manage on behalf of our F&B hospitality clients.